During the late Qing (Ch'ing)

 The inscription reads bai

-(百合同元) and means it has the same worth as 100 of the
+he tong yuan (百合同元) and means it has the same

 However, this is a very unusual token because it

-precious metals of this historical period.
+and other coins made of precious metals of this historical

 The first type of chop mark pertains to the edge cuts on

-both the obverse and reverse sides.
+the rim of both the obverse and reverse sides.
 Edge

 cuts were traditionally used to determine if a silver coin